14 de November de 2020 at 08:53 #4600masterKeymaster

 Please respond and further discuss with your colleagues by commenting on their posts.

-In the absence of regulations in a country, ProTerra and all it requires, should be used as reference.
+From ProTerra’s perspective, I would reinforce that in the absence of regulations in a country, ProTerra and all it requirements should be used as reference.
+This can be relevant when auditing in developing countries.

-One important aspect that I consider during an audit is observing work conditions (safety measures in place, usage of PPE – personnel protective equipment) and also interviews with workers.
+ne important aspect that I consider during an audit, aside from interviews with workers as mentioned, is observing work conditions (safety measures in place, usage of PPE – personnel protective equipment).
+I am attaching a link will relevant technical considerations in relation to environmental and health and safety associated to agriculture for information.

-I my personal view it is a difficult question to answer.
+I my personal view, this second question is difficult question to answer ( and there is no correct answer).
 All SDG are relevant and meeting all of them together is what could make this world sustainable.
 I believe the key message ProTerra Foundation wants to leave here is that ProTerra Standard has a role to play in helping SDG.
 But it is good the see the different perspectives considering country specific experience.

 - You must be logged in to reply to this topic.